Basics about Business Loans for Construction Companies & Contractors

 This is one way to up your chances with a traditional lender.
 If you’re taking out a loan to cover payroll when you start a new job, banks will look at that a lot more cautiously.
 After all, let’s say you get the loan funded and then you write paychecks to your employees.
 If the job goes south, you default on the loan.
 What collateral does the bank have?
 Zilch.
 They will sell your loan out to a collector for pennies on the dollar.

+With some construction businesses, you can’t get your operations up and running without heavy equipment – but the capital costs for those machines are significant.
+For most new construction businesses, taking out a loan is a requirement.
 A loan for heavy equipment involves some collateral, and if you default, at least the bank can recoup more of its losses by repossessing and selling the equipment.
-This gives you more likelihood of approval – and of lower interest rates.
+The good news is that your cost for financing is likely to be lower, because that business collateral gives you more likelihood of approval – and of lower interest rates.
 You can also use equipment that you already own free and clear as collateral for a new loan (such as that one you might need to take care of your payroll going into this new big job).

 A creative way to take out business loans for construction companies is to use equity that you have in a real estate property.
 This could be your primary residence, your vacation home or a rental property that you own.
 Obviously, you want to feel confident that your client will pay you for your work in a reasonable time frame, but if you need to take out a loan to cover payroll or other unsecured items, then this sort of loan also offers lower interest rates than unsecured loans, and as long as you stay within the LTV (loan-to-value) ratio guidelines, your approval should come quickly.

-Whether you are looking for working capital loans for construction companies or other types of business loans in this industry, bear in mind that you usually need to 12-months history to qualify with a non-bank financer, and 2-3 years depending on the industry.
-The clear majority of lenders are not looking for start-ups that are newer than that as customers.
+Whether you are looking for working capital loans for construction companies or other types of business loans in this industry, bear in mind that you usually need to 12 months history operating as a business in order to qualify with a non-bank financer, and two to three years depending on the industry.
+The clear majority of lenders are not looking for start-ups with a shorter business history that as customers.

 If your credit is decent, if your business brings in six figures in annual sales, and you don’t have any bankruptcies or tax liens filed against you, another option is a business or merchant cash advance.
-The terms can are generally a maximum of 24 months.
+The terms generally include a maximum of 24 months.
 The advance is based on a factor rate, as opposed to a interest rate with payment being made based on a percentage of future sales/receivables.
+The cost of a business cash advance will be higher, in most cases, than a traditional loan, but you also do not face a monthly minimum payment.
+Instead, you pay back the loan out of your proceeds.
+If your revenue grows, you pay the advance back sooner, but if revenue remains the same or goes down, you avoid the cash flow crunch that minimum payments can bring.
+So you are swapping the convenience of percentage-based payments for a higher cost of financing.

 For example, your business requires $100,000.
 If approved at a 1.3 Factor, the payback amount is $130,000.
 The funding underwriter determines that your business must payback 15% of your receivables until the advance is paid.
 In month 1, if your gross sales is $30,000; $4500 (15%) is paid against the $130,000… and so on until the advance is paid.

-With these type of arrangements, the approval is based primarily on cash flow of the business.
-Generally 3 months history is required, but sometimes 12 months.
-Also, financials are rarely required.
-It is only generally required for advances of $100,000 or greater.
+With this type of arrangement, the approval is based primarily on cash flow of the business.
+Generally, cash advance providers require at least 3 months of operating history, but sometimes they require 12 months.
+Also, financials are rarely required, except in the case of business cash advances of $100,000 or greater.